 Flour: Bread flour.
 This flour will give the cookie the right texture and the right amount of spread.

-Milk powder: Dehydrated milk.
+Milk powder: Dehydrated milk or nonfat dry milk powder.
 You’ll find this in the baking aisle.
-No substitutes.
+You can also use malted milk powder.

 Chocolate: Use what you like in terms of percentage of cocoa solids (45-55% is semi-sweet, anything lower is milk chocolate, anything higher is considered dark chocolate) but try to find a mix of larger chunks and smaller chips so you get chocolate in every bite and a big puddle in some.